Mount Etna is many things, amongst them one of the most active volcanoes in the world.

-Smell the tangy sulphur in the air.
+Smell the tangy sulfur in the air.
 Breathe too deeply and you will be coughing with it!

 The summit is a monochrome moonscape.
-But the occasional ochre and green of the rock and sulphur deposits are beautiful.
+But the occasional ochre and green of the rock and sulfur deposits are beautiful.

 Standing on the rim, you can feel the heat warming your face.

 It's a shock to turn away into the biting wind that whistles across the summit.

 You will traverse around the crater and along the lip, in a strict single file.

 We stopped at various points for information sharing and to wait for clouds of sulfur to blow over.

 There are fascinating holes which billow steam as you pass, you can reach in and feel the heat but be careful not to topple over.

 You are now above the clouds and the view is incredible in every direction.
 Craters, steam and sulfur one way, piercing blue sky above puffy white clouds the other way.